Spartan Brigade showcases Armored Formations On-The-Move Network Pilot

-First Lt.
-Thomas J. Allen, assigned as the battalion communications and network officer for the 6th Squadron, 8th Cavalry Regiment, 2nd Armored Brigade Combat Team, 3rd Infantry Division, provides feedback to Lt.
-Gen. Theodore D. Martin, center, Commanding General, U.S. Army Combined Arms

-Center and Fort Leavenworth, Kansas, and Col. Jason C. Slider, right, deputy chief of staff for the U.S. Army Training and Doctrine Command, during a distinguished visitors day about his unit's experimental equipment set for the U.S. Army’s three-week Armored Formation On-The-Move Network Pilot at Fort Stewart, Georgia, Feb.
-9, 2022.
+FORT STEWART, Ga. – The "Spartan Brigade," 2nd Armored Brigade Combat Team, 3rd Infantry Division, showcased the U.S. Army’s Armored Formation On-The-Move Network Pilot on Feb.
+8-9 at Fort Stewart.
+The pilot was in its third and final week when the unit and Army stakeholders conducted a corresponding media day and distinguished visitors day, where they exhibited three equipment sets that leveraged satellite and line-of-sight commercial network prototypes from over 20 industry partners.

 Each equipment set enabled different combinations of network communications, both on the move and at the quick halt, to enhance command and control for distributed and dispersed operations and survivability and lethality.

-(U.S. Army photo by Capt.
-Sean Minton)
+“We know on the future battlefield you have to fight dispersed and distributed,” emphasized Maj.
+Gen. Charles D. Costanza, Commanding General, 3rd Infantry Division and Fort Stewart.
+“Even the brigade tactical operations center set up out here [for this pilot], which is scaled way down, is still too big, and so this capability would enable us to fight more distributed and dispersed.
+And then with the future modernization efforts we are doing with vehicles, for example AMPV [Armored Multi-Purpose Vehicle], you put those two capabilities together, I think this is really going to improve our ability to fight and survive on the future battlefield.”

+Each week of the pilot a different Spartan Brigade battalion stressed and assessed one of the equipment sets in realistic brigade-designed mission threads, during and after which the Army garnered Soldier feedback and assessment data.

 |Date Taken: